Help centre

 Yes — and this is important.
 Many Australians have accumulated multiple super accounts over their working life.
 Each fund may hold separate insurance cover.
 Claimsplus Lawyers will locate all your accounts and assess each one for a potential claim.

 Cover can apply from your very first day of employment under some policies.
 However, pre-existing condition exclusions may apply during the first 12 months.
-We will review your specific policy wording to assess your entitlement.
+We will review your specific policy wording to assess your eligibility.

 Yes.
 Insurance cover often continues even after you’ve left an employer, as long as your super account remained active and premiums were being paid.
 We can check this for you as part of your free assessment.